enginooby-academics/code-refactoring/README.md

 ```

 + Swap two variables using **XOR ```^```**
-> Pros: avoid using third temporary variable
+> ✔️ Pros: avoid using third temporary variable
-> Cons: statement purpose is not straightforward
+> ❌ Cons: purpose may not seem straightforward
 ```csharp
 // 👎 longhand
 temp = a;